nerudadhich/helpshiftdoc/README.md

 3. I have ran `df -h` and found that `/` is 100% full.

-4. Then I have try get all top large files and checked size of `/`
+4. Then I have try to get all top large files and checked size of `/` using below commands

 ```